bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/Answers.md

 Next, I noticed that there was no check in place to make sure a vertex had not already been explored.
 I added line 33 `if vertex not in explored:` and indented the lines after it so that a vertex would be skipped over if it had already been explored.

 After that condition, I also added the vertex to the explored set, so that it would not be explored again in the future (line 34).

+I later noticed that explored was always only containing the start vertex.
+This was because explored was initialized with the start vertex. (line 29 `explored = set(stack)`).
+That made the condition on line 33 to be false, so the loop started a new iteration, but with an empty stack (because the only vertex was `pop`ed off in the first iteration and no new vertices were added).
+When the stack is empty, the loop terminates, and the explored set is returned.
+I changed line 29 to be an empty set instead. `explored = set()`

 ## Recursive Implementation
 Again, I started by changing variable names so that it would be easier to keep track of the logic.
 I used the same names as I used in `dfs`.